mosip/mosip-infra/deployment/v3/rancher/on-prem/README.md

 - Assign peer1 to yourself and set your wireguard client before working on the cluster.

 ## Ports
-* Open ports on each of the nodes
+* Open ports on each of the nodes.
 ```
 ansible-playbook -i hosts.ini ports.yaml
 ```
-* Disable swap _(perhaps not needed as swap is already disabled)_
+* Disable swap _(perhaps not needed as swap is already disabled)_.
 ```
 ansible-playbook -i hosts.ini swap.yaml
 ```

 ## Docker
-Install docker on all nodes:
+Install docker on all nodes.
 ```
 ansible-playbook -i hosts.ini docker.yaml
 ```